dexie/Dexie.js/samples/typescript/README.md

-﻿# Sample - Using Dexie.js with typescript 2.1 and async / await
+﻿# Sample - Using Dexie.js with Typescript 2.1

-This is a sample on how to use Dexie.js with Typescript.
+This is a sample on how to use Dexie.js with Typescript 2.1.
 The following features are shown:

 * How to subclass Dexie and define tables in a type-safe manner.
 * How to create an entity with Dexie.